vyos/vyos-documentation/docs/quick-start.rst

 The chain we will create is called ``CONN_FILTER`` and has three rules:

-- A default action of ``return``, which returns the packet back to the original chain is no action is taken.
+- A default action of ``return``, which returns the packet back to the original chain if no action is taken.
 - A rule to ``accept`` packets from established and related connections.
 - A rule to ``drop`` packets from invalid connections.